NVlabs/dream-in-4d/README.md

 (2) a deformable neural radiance field that explicitly disentangles the learned static asset from its deformation, preserving quality during motion learning; and (3) a multi-resolution feature grid for the deformation field with a displacement total variation loss to effectively learn motion with video diffusion guidance in the second stage.
+Thanks to its motion-disentangled representation, Dream-in-4D can also be easily adapted for controllable generation where appearance is defined by one or multiple images, without the need to modify the motion learning stage.
+Thus, our method offers a unified approach for text-to-4D, image-to-4D and personalized 4D generation tasks.

 This repository is the official PyTorch implementation of Dream-in-4D introduced in the paper: